 Dynamic Entry: Akihiko likes doing these, but they're not as frequent as with Elizabeth.
 Heck in Chie's story, he makes an introduction by punching Kanji through a wall, while in his story, he simply punches the door open to the Announcement Room.

 Evolving Attack: His Cyclone Level increases as he's chaining certain attacks, which then gives new properties to those same attacks as well as his Cyclone Uppercut super.
 The level caps at 3 (5 in the sequel) and resets when he's done chaining attacks.

 Shut Up, Hannibal!: When being berated by illusions, Akihiko tends to ignore it and start punching.
 Subverted later when he admits that the comments did affect him, but he's over them by the time he fights the Malevolent Entity.

 Spirited Competitor: Quite.
 In Naoto's story mode, Mitsuru Kirijo manages to break the illusion between Naoto and Akihiko, but Akihiko still wants to fight.
-When he realizes that they still have to fight, illusions or not, his expression lights up.
+When he realizes that they have to fight anyway, illusions or not, his expression lights up.

 He was flustered mere seconds ago, but now Sanada-san has taken a more lively expression. […] I could almost hear Kirijo-san sigh in exasperation.

 Standard Status Effects: In addition to Electric Fist attacks causing Shock, Ultimax gives Akihiko a new crouching weak Persona attack that causes Silence.